Site Festival Programme 2025

 Come and enjoy film, artwork and live improvised dance in nature by Jemima & Harvey Bennett and members of Bodyscape Dance.
 No set times.

 The artists of Union Street present a new show ‘Tapestry’, incorporating jewellery, textiles, ceramics, folk art sculpture, painting, illustration and animation.
-The works explore the unique perspective, handprint and process of each artist and their discipline.
 Artists; Heidi Hockenjos, Clemency Calkin, Lorraine Robbins, Tom Sears, Georgina Olley, Jim Pilston, Lucy Inder.

 This exhibition of artworks by refugees, along with Sam Mukumba’s artwork and bread oven hand-built for SITE, celebrates the work we do and people we work with.